 There is also little available space at the WestCord Hotel, that recently started offering student rooms.
 “We are fully booked throughout September,” says a staff member.
 For October, of the 30 designated rooms, seven are available at EUR 995 a month.
 “But I expect some of the current guests to extend their stay.”

-The situation is desperate, but that it is hard for international students to find a room is nothing new.
+No guarantee The situation is desperate, but that it is hard for international students to find a room is nothing new.
 “It’s been like this for years,” says the TU Delft spokesperson.
 “This problem is widely recognised and is connected to the current situation of the housing market.
 There is no simple solution.
 We have warned international students of the difficult housing situation in advance for years.
 We do not want to create false hope and we thoroughly inform prospective students.”

 ‘I am in a WhatsApp group with more than 100 students who are looking for accommodation’